pond/dnd/party_ripa/journals/campaign_7/act_1/part_28.md

 Francesc grabs the bow and shoots - aiming for the face as usual.
 But in the hurry - and the glare from the Sun Blade! - the arrow goes wide.
 The next arrow finds its target; 12 damage (across his ear).
 She kicks the trap door closed.

-Arturo runs to the trapdoor and positions the immoveable rod over the opening side of the hatch, then runs back to his starting position with the bulk of the party between him and the drow.
+Arturo runs to the trapdoor and positions the imoveable rod over the opening side of the hatch, then runs back to his starting position with the bulk of the party between him and the drow.

 Thorin summons L4 Summon Beast; a small land beast spirit appears.
 He tells it to attack, then wildshapes into a Dire Wolf.
 The spirit attacks; one attack hits, doing 10 damage.

 There are skittering sounds...
 Then bursting in through a window at ceiling height appears a fiendish giant wolf spider.
 It drops down to the floor and moves to bite Arturo.
 It succeeds, for 7 damage, but he shrugs off its poison, though does take an additional 4 damage from it.
 It moves between Penny, Francesc and Arturo.
-Almost at the same time, there are running sounds then thuds against the trap door, which starts banging against the immoveable rod.
+Almost at the same time, there are running sounds then thuds against the trap door, which starts banging against the imoveable rod.
 Then there is the sound of the people running back down the stairs.

 Penny focuses on the Big Bad; she casts Branding Smite and swings at the drow twice.
 22 to hit; it tries to block her, but she slices through it with the sun blade.
 Even with a divine smite on top, it's only 17 damage (3d8+2d6+5, 41 max).
 The second hits with another smite but, again, damage rolls are low - 16 damage.